Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 2. USB to USB Micro cable

 **Step 1: Setting up the Power Source**
-1. Connect the USB to USB micro cable between a laptop and the Fan Diagnosti Tool.
+1. Connect the USB to USB micro cable between a laptop and the Fan Diagnostic Tool.

 ## Expected Results